Privacy Notice for members of the Board of Governors

 PLEASE NOTE that equality and diversity information is only published in the form of anonymised reports

-- Equality and Diversity data is also shared with the Nominations Committee of the Board to inform its review of the balance of Board memberships and with the Board in relevant reports
+- Equality and Diversity data is also shared with the Governance and Nominations Committee of the Board to inform its review of the balance of Board memberships and with the Board in relevant reports

 Alongside these technical measures there are comprehensive and effective policies and processes in place to ensure that users and administrators of University information are aware of their obligations and responsibilities for the data they have access to.
 By default, people are only granted access to the information they require to perform their duties.
 Training is provided to new staff joining the University and existing staff have training and expert advice available if needed.

-- Equality Monitoring data is updated annually and completed forms are destroyed once the updated form is received.
+- Equality Monitoring data is reviewed annually with each governor.
 Anonymised statistics are retained permanently in our archives.

 - Information relating to events bookings and parking permits will be retained for the period of office of each member.